Happy New Year!

 Putting this into practice during the coming year, 2018, let’s always make time for having fun and being playful (sometimes even play-fool): feeling free, creative, doing things no one has done, singing songs which no one has sung.
 “Dare to be different, dare to be free.”

-Applying it inwardly in meditation: have fun
+Applying it inwardly in meditation for contentment: have fun

 Why not have some fun during our meditations too?
 A little creativity never hurts in order to keep them fresh (without ever sacrificing correct technique, of course).
 Do any of you reading this ever have fun with God during your meditations, playing with Him or Her?
 That would be an inspiring experience to share with all of us.